 If you feel as though your super fund isn’t growing as quickly as you’d like, or you’re worried there won’t be enough for you when the time comes to retire, there are ways you can increase your super.
 Six ways to grow your super balance include:

 - Salary sacrifice – Salary sacrificing is an arrangement between an employer and an employee, where the employee agrees to forgo part of their future entitlement to salary or wages.
 These extra payments are in addition to the minimum 10 per cent contribution from your employer and come from your pay before tax.
 This also means you reduce your taxable income.
-To learn more about salary sacrificing and how you can set it up, head to the Australian Taxation Office (ATO) website.

 - Tax-deductible contributions – If you’re unable to set up a salary sacrifice or you’d rather go your own way, you can make a tax-deductible contribution.
 This type of contribution is done by making a voluntary contribution from your after-tax pay and then claiming a tax deduction.
-To learn more about tax-deductible contributions, head to the ATO website.

 - Voluntary after-tax contributions – You can make personal contributions into your super fund after-tax.
 Recurring payments can be set up or you can contribute as a once-off payment if you have a bit of extra cash, receive a bonus, etc. How much you can put into your super after-tax depends on contribution caps, so make sure to check your limit.